etenjeh/expose/README.md

-# expose
+# Data
-The project will provide efficient tools for vulnerability analysis using information from different vulnerability data sources
+The data used for the analysis (tables and graphs) is stored here for cross checking the correctness of the analysis